zinuoli/TriSense/README.md

 ![af355688748a212818b4746797e6731](https://github.com/user-attachments/assets/fbc89818-b878-4efe-b72c-959f35db169e)

 ## 📢 TODO List
 This repo is under construction.
-We are currently busy with paper & dataset $ codes finalization.

 We will continuously update this repo for better contribution and performance.

+We found the previous LLM backbone was out-of-date, so we are training a more powerful model and planning an extension version.

 - [x] Release dataset
 - [x] Higher quality data
 - [ ] Release trainining code